What is an agile retrospective?

 Questions to ask:

-How to run an agile retrospective
+How to run an online agile retrospective

 Software that facilitates simultaneous online brainstorming and collaboration such as GroupMap, really come into their own in these situations.
+Having a secure and quick way for people to collect data means you can more efficiently group, prioritise and create action items for continuous improvement.

 Discuss and populate each section of the agile retrospective template.

-Discuss and group any common themes.
+Discuss and group any common ideas.

 Identify actions for each priority idea.
 Assign responsibility and timeframes to a group or individual.